old-games/WizardryVI-ru/documentation/facts-and-spoilers.md

 that.
 The extra resistances Faeries receive thus make them particularly good Ninja, even without the Cane of Corpus available.

+## Suggested ways to build a party

-## SECTION 5A - Preplanned party for the entire game
+### SECTION 5A - Preplanned party for the entire game

 If you don't want to bother with a ton of class changes, or spend much time planning party development, the following canned plan will help you get a lot